-We also need some definitions and results from Diaconis and Hanlon\cite{DiaconisHanlon}: \begin{defn} We collect some notations to be used in the main proof below, some of which will be repeated.
-They are for the most part taken from \cite{DiaconisHanlon}. \begin{enumerate} \item Given a partition $\lambda \vdash n$, and a position $s=(i,j)$ in its Ferrers diagram (i.e., $j \le \lambda_i$), define
+\begin{defn} We collect some notation to be used in the main proof below, some of which will be repeated; they are, for the most part, taken from \cite {DiaconisHanlon}: \begin{longlist}[(3)] \item[(1)] Given a partition $\lambda\vdash n$, and a position $s=(i,j)$ in its Ferrers diagram (i.e., $j \le\lambda_i$), define

-where $a = \lambda_i -j$ denotes the number of positions in the same column and strictly below $s$ (the arm length), and $\ell= \lambda^t_j - i$ denotes the number of positions in the same row and strictly to the right of $s$ (the leg length). \item Also define the generalization of hooklength product:
+where $a = \lambda_i -j$ denotes the number of positions in the same row and strictly to the right of $s$ (the arm length), and $\ell= \lambda^t_j - i$ denotes the number of positions in the same column and strictly below $s$ (the leg length). \item[(2)] Define the generalization of hooklength product,